Release according to art. 135 section 2 BörseG

 10. Additional Information

+The voting rights of the 5,020,148 shares (4.27 %) in Wienerberger AG directly held by College Retirement Equities Fund can be exercised independently by TIAA-CREF Investment Management, LLC pursuant to a Policy Statement on Corporate Governance.
+Therefore, the above mentioned 5,020,148 shares (4.27 %) are attributable also to TIAA-CREF Investment Management, LLC pursuant to sec 133 of the Austrian Stock Exchange Act 2018.

+The voting right of the 1.329.572 shares (1.13 %) in Wienerberger AG directly held by TIAA-CREF International Equity Fund can be exercised independently by Teachers Advisers, LLC pursuant to a Policy Statement on Corporate Governance.
+Therefore, the above mentioned 1.329.572 shares (1.13 %) are attributable also to Teachers Advisers, LLC pursuant to sec 133 of the Austrian Stock Exchange Act 2018.

-The aforementioned (in point 6.) previous notification (3.98 %) relates to the notification made by the same controlling person (TIAA-CREF Asset Management, LLC) on 23 November 2017.
+The aforementioned (in point 6.) previous notification (4.03 %) relates to the notification made by the same group-highest controlling person (Teachers Insurance and Annuity Association) on 18 January 2018.

 (Ende)